Perkantas Yogyakarta

 Key Takeaways

-- First full-cycle freelance project
+- First freelance project with real user

 Related Skills: